Consulate General of the United States, Kolkata

-The Consulate General of the United States of America in Kolkata represents the interests of the United States government in Kolkata, India, and nearby surrounding areas.
-The Consulate General serves the Indian states of West Bengal, Bihar, Jharkhand, Sikkim, Assam, Meghalaya, Tripura, Mizoram, Manipur, Nagaland and Arunachal Pradesh.
+The Consulate General of the United States of America in Kolkata represents the interests of the United States government in Kolkata, India and nearby surrounding areas.
+The Consulate General serves the Indian states of West Bengal, Bihar, Jharkhand, Sikkim, and the seven sister states.

 Technically, the consulate reports through the U.S. Embassy in New Delhi.
-The U.S Consulate in Kolkata is the U.S. Department of State's second oldest Consulate and dates from November 19, 1792.
+The U.S Consulate in Calcutta is the U.S. Department of State's second oldest consulate in the world and dates from November 19, 1792 as the oldest U.S Consulate of India.

 History

 The official representation of the U.S. government in India began in November 1792, when the United States's first President, George Washington, nominated Benjamin Joy, of Massachusetts, to be consul.
 In the 1860s, the Consulate General had under its jurisdiction seven consular agencies: Aden, Akyab, Bassein Chittagong, Cocanada, Moulmein and Rangoon.
 The Metropolitan Building in Kolkata housed the United States Information Service office till 1991.

 During the Vietnam War, the street outside the consulate was renamed after Ho Chi Minh.
 In 1995, British journalist John F. Burns characterized it as "one of the most beleaguered American diplomatic posts anywhere."

 An increase in the number of information technology (IT) companies in India is leading to an expansion of the consulate.